https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 In the evenings we would eat in West Railay playing beach football, as the sunset, with the local workers who had finished their shift or were having a break.

 East Railay was very bohemian, cheaper accommodation, tent sites and a few cafes and restaurants.
-A four-day stay turned in nine and it was hard to even leave then.

 2003

-Prices had increased but not that much.
+Prices had increased, but not by much.

 Looking along Ao Phra Nang Beach with Chicken iland in the background